 Version 0.9.1 will be released in April 2023.

 This release will contain a new method for producing high quality static plots.
+Yuri Artioli of Plymouth Marine Laboratory contributed the core code to this new pub_plot method.

-A new method, set, will be introduced that will make it easier to rename variables, and change units and long names
+A new method, set, will be introduced that will make it easier to rename variables, and change units and long names etc.